7 Best Accounts Payable Software for Growing Companies (2026)

 Pros:

-- Multiple payment methods in one place: ACH, check, wire, and virtual card are all available without needing separate payment tools or bank portals.
+• ACH, check, wire, and virtual card are all available without needing separate payment tools or bank portals.

 Cons:

-Who it's best for: Teams that want AP automation plus spend visibility in one system, especially those running NetSuite or planning to, and those trying to avoid per-invoice pricing as volume grows.
+Best for: Teams that want AP automation plus spend visibility in one system, especially those running NetSuite or planning to, and those trying to avoid per-invoice pricing as volume grows.

 2. BILL: best for teams on QuickBooks or Xero